 1. Muay Thai (Thai Boxing)

-When it comes to sport, Thailand is synonymous with Muay Thai (Thai Boxing).
+When it comes to sports, Thailand is synonymous with Muay Thai (Thai Boxing).

 So much so that traveling to Thailand to train and/or compete has become a pilgrimage of sorts for many.